37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “His identity felt lost in the shadows, as if he couldn’t find the real him.”
+• “His identity lost in the shadows, as if he couldn’t find the real him.”

 • “She wandered through the shadows of her past, trying to figure out where to go next.”